substring/attractplus/doc/source/stdlib/stdbloblib.rst

 The Blob library
 ==================
 The blob library implements binary data manipulations routines.
-The library is based on `blob objects` that rapresent a buffer of arbitrary binary data.
+The library is based on `blob objects` that represent a buffer of arbitrary binary data.

 ---------------